-CRISIS MANAGEMENT: MTCS (Minnesota Transitions Charter Schools) and MTS Secondary School, Powell Leadership Academy have a crisis management plan to coordinate protective actions prior to, during, and after any type of emergency or potential crisis situation in the school.
-For additional information refer to School Board Policy on the school district website or in the school office.
+MTCS Minnesota Transitions Charter School has a crisis management plan to coordinate protective actions prior to, during, and after any type of emergency or potential crisis situation in the school.
+For additional information refer to School Board Policy \\\ on the school district website or in the school office.